tronross/lotide/README.md

 ### eqArrays
 eqArrays checks if two input arrays are identical, element by element.

+### eqObjects
+eqObjects checks if two input objects are identical.

 ### findKeyByValue
 findKeyByValue takes in an object and a value, scans the object and returns the first key which contains the given value.